Selecting the right light level or lumen output can make all the difference in creating a beautiful and functional landscape lighting design.

 Light Level 2 ranges from 140 to 180 lumens.
-This lumen output range is ideal for lighting subjects 10 to 20 feet high—like the soffit of a two-story home or the tops of trees.
+The lumen output range is ideal for lighting subjects 10 to 20 feet high—like the soffit of a two-story home or the tops of tall trees.
 Understandably, the taller a subject is, the more light you will need to illuminate it.

 Light Level 3

-Light Level 3 ranges from 230 to 270 lumens and is used to light larger trees and three-story homes.
-Three primary landscape lights fixtures used for this application are spotlights, well lights, and up lights.
+The three primary landscape light fixtures used for this application are spotlights, well lights, and uplights.
 Light Level 3 is ideal for hitting the soffit of these three-story homes and grazing light on the front of larger homes and mansions.

-At Light Level 3, now you can also begin using the moonlighting technique by adding outdoor light fixtures in trees and soffits 20 to 30 feet in the air.
-This technique results in a moonlighting effect, which is—you guessed it—an effect that mimics a full moon shining down on a property.
-The moonlighting effect can sometimes be achieved at Light Level 2, but generally this technique is done using Light Level 3.
+At Light Level 3, you can also apply the moonlighting technique by adding quality outdoor lighting fixtures in trees and soffits 20 to 30 feet in the air.

 Light Level 4

-The lumen output range for Light Level 4 is an impressive 350 to 1000 lumens.
-Light Level 4 is used for launching light up into 50 to 80-foot-tall oaks and pine trees.
+The lumen output range for Light Level 4 is an impressive 350 to 1,000 lumens.
+As a result, Light Level 4 is suitable for launching light up into 50- to 80-foot-tall oaks and pine trees.

-Using spotlights, well lights, uplights, and moonlight fixtures are ideal for this lumen output range to create vivid uplighting scenes and moonlighting effects.
+Light Level 4 allows you to create a unique and dynamic outdoor area with a combination of lighting fixtures and lighting layers.
+Spotlights, well lights, uplights, and moonlight fixtures are ideal for this lumen output range to create vivid uplighting scenes and moonlighting effects.

 Layering Light Levels